Ratiem/the-ultimate-europe-quiz/README.md

 ## Rules page

 The rules are found on the home page( landing page of the quiz).
 And these are set to give the user some guidance on how to play the quiz.
 Once the user has finished reading the rules they will be guided to the start quiz button.
-The rules will then disappear when the user proceeds to clcik start quiz.
+The rules will then disappear when the user proceeds to click the start quiz button.

 ![Rulespage](https://github.com/Ratiem/the-ultimate-europe-quiz/blob/main/assets/images/rules-page.png)

 ## Quiz page

-In this section, after selecting the start quiz button, the user will be directed to the very first question which like always questions to follow will always have two options to choose from(true of false).
+In this section, after selecting the start quiz button, the user will be directed to the very first question which like all questions to follow will always have two options to choose from(true of false).
 On the quiz page the user will only see the question, the answer options, the score and the next button which should be clicked after the user has selected the correct answer so as to proceed to the next question.

-For each question that the user will be working on they will now what number it is as this will be displayed at the top of the game area.
+For each question that the user will be working on they will know what number it is as this will be displayed at the top of the game area.
 There are 12 questions to answer.
 The correct answer option turns green when clicked while if the answer is wrong the button turns red.

 ![Quizpage](https://github.com/Ratiem/the-ultimate-europe-quiz/blob/main/assets/images/quiz-page.png)

 ## End Page
-At the end of the answering the 12 questions, the game is over and the user will click "End" which will then take the user the final page of the game.
-Ther user will get a congratudlations message for completing the game.
+At the end of the answering the 12 questions, the game is over and the user will be taken to the final page of the game.
+The user will get a congratulations message for completing the game.

-Depending on the score the user will get a message of success or a sad one encouraging them that better luck next time.
 There is no restart button for the player to play the quiz again.
 The game will marked as over.

 ![Endpage](https://github.com/Ratiem/the-ultimate-europe-quiz/blob/main/assets/images/end-page.png)